stemaMSFT/terraform-azurerm-avm-res-containerservice-managedcluster/examples/stateful-workloads-valkey/README.md

 <!-- BEGIN_TF_DOCS -->
 # Stateful Workloads example

-This deploys the module for stateful workloads in AKS.
+This deploys the module for running ValKey workloads on AKS.
+For more information, see the [ValKey overview](https://learn.microsoft.com/en-us/azure/aks/valkey-overview).

 ```hcl
 terraform {